millerk22/emc2-labs/EMC2-Labs-Fall/lab03_draft.rst

         # Your code here
         # Tip: Use a for loop.
-        # Tip: If you prefer, you can keep track of the integer using a string (e.g. '123456'), then convert it to an integer at the end (e.g. int('123456')).
+        # Tip: If you prefer, you can keep track of the integer using a string (e.g. '123456')

-Usage:
+        # Then convert it to an integer at the end (e.g. int('123456')).

 >>> str_to_int26('CAT')
 030120